 IRS Form 1045 Instructions

-If you have certain net operating losses, tax overpayments, or business credits that you can carryback to prior tax years, you may be able to apply for a quick refund from the federal government by filing IRS Form 1045, Application for Tentative Refund.
+If you have certain net operating losses, tax overpayments, or business credits that you can carryback to prior tax years, you may be able to apply for a quick refund of taxes from the federal government by filing IRS Form 1045, Application for Tentative Refund.

 In this comprehensive article, we’ll teach you exactly what you need to know to file your tentative refund claim.
 Let’s begin by walking through this tax form, step by step.